collective/volto-hydra/README.md

 Why does it matter?
 - If you **want a Headless CMS**:
-   - You get the best editor UX for a headless CMS with inplace visual editing with the bonus of being open source
+   - You get the best editor UX for a headless CMS with visual editing with the bonus of being open source
 - If you **don't know Volto**:
    - You get a lower learning curve if you already know a frontend framework, or just use one of the included starter frontends.
 - If you **already use Volto**:
    - you can develop frontends with faster load times, higher security and less risky Volto upgrades, with no downgrade in editor UX
+   - Or continue to use Volto as your frontend only so that your frontend doesn't have to be upgraded with the CMS.
 - If you are **already using Plone Headless**:
    - this will improve the editor UX with just a few lines of code

 Why Hydra?
 - It gives Headless Plone a Quanta CMS UI but with one or more decoupled heads (frontends) that you can switch between while editing.
-  Decoupled means they are seperated from Hyrda and Plone in both where they can be hosted and what framework they can use.
+  Decoupled means they are separated from Hyrda and Plone in both where they can be hosted and what framework they can use.

 What is Quanta?
-- [Quanta](https://github.com/plone/volto/issues/4332) is an iteration on the design system and editing UI that Volto impliments
+- [Quanta](https://github.com/plone/volto/issues/4332) is an iteration on the design system and editing UI that Volto implements
-- Hydra is using Volto as it's base and where parts are reimplimented it is being done closer to the Quanta design.
+- Hydra is using Volto as it's base and where parts are reimplemented it is being done closer to the Quanta design.

 ## How Hydra works

-Instead of combining editing and rendering into one framework and codebase, these are seperated and during editing a two way communication channel is opened across an iframe so that the editing UI is no longer part of the frontend code.
+Instead of combining editing and rendering into one framework and codebase, these are separated and during editing a two way communication channel is opened across an iframe so that the editing UI is no longer part of the frontend code.
 Instead a small js file called ```hydra.js``` is included in your frontend during editing that handles the iframe bridge communication to hydra which is running in the same browser window.
 Hydra.js also handles small parts of UI that need to be displayed on the frontend during editing.

-You could think of it as spliting Volto into two parts, Rendering and CMSUI/AdminUI while keeping the same UI and then making the Rendering part easily replacable with other implementations.
+You could think of it as spiting Volto into two parts, Rendering and CMSUI/AdminUI while keeping the same UI and then making the Rendering part easily replaceable with other implementations.

 ```
                           Browser            RestAPI             Server